 It’s our choices that we make because of those feeling that can make or break our relationships though.

-We have the choice to watch our feeling as they come up, and give them space rather than trying to reduce them by attacking someone else, or extracting resources from someone else.
+We have the choice to watch our feeling as they come up, and give them space rather than trying to reduce them by attacking him or extracting resources from him.

-It’s the willingness to be careless enough to ACT from that place of feeling blamed that is damaging because it’s not honest hurting of another person.
+It’s the willingness to be careless enough to ACT from that place of feeling blamed that is damaging.

-We all hurt others and take value at times, but when we act form feeling blamed, we essentially kill the other person emotionally.
+We all hurt others and take value at times, but when we act from feeling blamed, we essentially kill the other person emotionally.
 Because wallowing in feeling blamed seems to be, from my experience, a fight or flight response.

 What is an emotional bank?

-It’s our own emotional resources with which to pull from.
+It’s having our own emotional resources with which to pull from.
 When we focus on connecting and creating more connection, we are emotionally resourceful.

-So – instead of reacting in a conversation the moment we feel blamed – we breathe and feel his heart instead.
+Instead of reacting during a conflict, and especially when we feel blamed – we breathe and feel his heart instead.

 To cultivate emotional resources, we must give when we don’t want to.

-As soon as we act from a fight or flight state with somebody who doesn’t warrant that response from us (a high percentage of people, because very few of us have our lives physically threatened) we are taking resources from them in some way.
+As soon as we act from a fight or flight state with somebody who doesn’t warrant that response from us, we are taking resources from them in some way.

 Nowadays, we have to cultivate our courage to do that.
 It doesn’t just come because we’re part of a larger tribe of 50-100 people or more.

-So I’m here to tell you that I feel like the best thing we can give, and the thing we can be most proud of, is how much emotional resources we can give.
+So I’m here to tell you that the best thing we can give, and the thing we can be most proud of, is how much emotional resources we can give.